Examiner Miranda M Huang has allowed 170 of 278 decided applications in Computer Architecture, Software, and Information Security.

-Miranda M Huang has a public record spanning 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Across 278 disposed applications, she allowed 170, resulting in an overall allowance rate of 61%.
-The allowance rate ranges from 38% to 66% across her art units, reflecting variation in outcomes within the technology center.
-This pooled figure represents historical dispositions and does not constitute a prediction for any specific application.
+Miranda M Huang maintains a pooled allowance rate of 61% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Her record spans three art units.
+The allowance rate ranges from 38% to 66% across these art units, reflecting variation in outcomes across different subject-matter areas within the technology center.
+This pooled figure represents the percentage of applications that were allowed among all decided applications (allowed and abandoned) in her record, and does not include pending applications.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →